Davis W. Frank

 Senior Engineering Manager

 I was an engineer on the Open Source CF Cloud API team and managed 4 engineers on other teams.
-I facilitated working sessions to boost managers' skills across the San Francisco office.
-During the summer, I started a weekly "intern roundtable," where Pivotal leaders from around the company came for an AMA-style chat with our developer, product manager, and designer interns.
+I facilitated working sessions to improve managers' skills across the San Francisco office.
+I rebuilt the summer intern experience, starting a weekly "intern roundtable," where Pivotal leaders from around the company came for an AMA-style chat with our developer, product manager, and designer interns.

 Pivotal - IT 2015 March - 2018 March